matthewmueller/rfcs/text/0001-datamodel-2.md

 ### Ambiguous Relations

 With explicit join tables, we have less ambiguities, but we may still have issues like this:

+**TODO** I don't think `Question@asker` and `Question@answerer` is quite right, since those would probably point at the whole question model, not a particular field on the model.

 ```groovy
 model User {